James Callaghan: Foreign secretary, 1974–1976

 When Wilson won the next general election and returned as prime minister in March 1974, he appointed Callaghan as Foreign Secretary.

-In July 1974 a crisis erupted in Cyprus, when there was a coup d'etat on the island, sponsored by the Greek military junta, which installed the pro-Greek puppet leader Nikos Sampson as the President, who threatened to unify the island with Greece.
+In July 1974 a crisis erupted in Cyprus, when there was a coup d'état on the island, sponsored by the Greek military junta, which installed the pro-Greek puppet leader Nikos Sampson as the President, who threatened to unify the island with Greece.
 Turkey responded by launching an invasion of the island to protect the island's Turkish community.
 Britain was involved in the dispute as a signatory of the 1960 Treaty of Guarantee.
 Britain sent troops alongside the UN to prevent further advancement of Turkish troops.
 Callaghan led diplomatic efforts to secure a ceasefire, and called on both sides to attend tripartite meetings on the crisis with Britain.
 On 22 July a ceasefire was called.
 The tripartite talks got underway, and in August an agreement was reached to make the ceasefire permanent, with a buffer zone patrolled by the UN between the Greek and Turkish controlled parts of the island.
 As of 2025 the island remains partitioned.

 Labour had entered office with the policy of renegotiating the terms of the United Kingdom's membership of the European Community, and then holding a referendum on remaining in the EC on these terms.
 Callaghan was put in charge of these negotiations.
 When the talks concluded, Callaghan led the Cabinet in declaring the new terms acceptable and he supported a successful "Yes" vote in the 1975 European Community referendum.
 Callaghan had formerly been on the eurosceptic wing of the Labour Party, however, during the negotiations and referendum he converted to be a pro-European.
 He was awarded the Freedom of the City of Cardiff on 16 March 1975.

 In 1975, Callaghan flew out to Uganda in order to bring home the British lecturer Denis Hills, who had been sentenced to death by Uganda's dictator Idi Amin for writing a book critical of him.
 After an appeal for clemency by both the Queen and the prime minister, Amin agreed to release Hills on the condition that Callaghan appeared in person to take him back to the UK.

 Also in 1975, Argentina made territorial claims on the Falkland Islands.
 In response, Callaghan sent HMS Endurance to the islands, in order to send a message to Argentina that Britain would defend them.
 Seven years later, in 1982, Callaghan criticised the government of Margaret Thatcher for its decision to withdraw Endurance from the islands; a decision which contributed to the Argentine invasion that year.